 Setting up Popup Surveys for your Website

-From the top navigation within the Survey, click on Build & Distribute > Distribute
+2. From the top navigation within the Survey, click on Build & Distribute > Distribute

-Select 'Web' tab from the distribution channels
+3. Select 'Web' tab from the distribution channels

-In the Configuration page, you can edit the settings for Appearance, Behavior and Targeting of the Popup Survey.
+Once done, you can now edit the settings like Appearance, Targeting, Behavior and Segmenting of the Popup Survey.

-Pop-over Survey
+Popover Survey

 Popover Surveys are surveys that open in an overlay on a web page on a click of a button or link.
 Unlike Pop-up Surveys that are triggered by an event or time, Popover Surveys are triggered by user action of clicking a button or a link.
 Also, unlike Pop-up surveys that opens the survey in the center of the screen, the Popover Surveys open right to the button or link where they're placed.